Carlton941/Desert-Strike-Legacy--Official--player-guide/README.md

 I originally posted this on reddit at https://www.reddit.com/r/starcraft/comments/cu7vp7/guide_for_desert_strike_legacy_official_arcade/ but later deleted the account for unrelated reasons.
 I'm moving it here and may update it periodically.

 This guide is for Epic mode (80 wave) 3v3 or 2v2.
 I might add some 1v1 advice later but I rarely play it.

-The guide layout is as follows.
+_The guide layout is as follows._

--A few general tidbits of wisdom I've picked up.
+&nbsp;&nbsp;&nbsp;&nbsp; -A few general tidbits of wisdom I've picked up.

--A basic build for each race that doesn't take into account what your opponents are doing, but will serve as a solid basis if you're new.
+&nbsp;&nbsp;&nbsp;&nbsp; -A basic build for each race that doesn't take into account what your opponents are doing, but will serve as a solid basis if you're new.
 That will include both opening build orders and sudden death (SD) compositions.

--A matchup-specific analysis of the early game (pre wave 40).
+&nbsp;&nbsp;&nbsp;&nbsp; -A matchup-specific analysis of the early game (pre wave 40).

--Finally, endgame team compositions.
+&nbsp;&nbsp;&nbsp;&nbsp; -Finally, endgame team compositions.
 This assumes 3v3 or 2v2 games on Epic mode.

 Tl;dr at the bottom.